 Bethesda have finally split Fallout 76 into two modes - Adventure and Survival.
 The former will be the one players had all along with some minor changes while the latter is an addition for those who didn't like the PvP restrictions.

-Fallout 76 has been overly punishing towards players who wanted to do some PvP initially, prompting Bethesda to announce the new Survival mode back in January 2019.
+Fallout 76 has been overly punishing towards players who wanted to do some PvP initially, prompting Bethesda to the new Survival mode back in January 2019.
 The latest patch finally brought it to life and players can now choose whether they want to go play with friendly or competitive Vault Dwellers.

 Those who wish to play by the old ruleset can do so by choosing the Adventure mode.
 It will remain the same for the most part but the "slap" damage will be completely removed.
 "Slap" damage was the reduced damage adventurers would take from other players before shooting back and entering the PvP mode.